 - On 02/28 we issued three additional days of PTO to each employee for 2020.
 This means each employee has a total of 18 to 23 days of PTO in 2020, depending on tenure.

-- Employees experiencing symptoms of COVID-19 or other illness or who may have been exposed to someone with COVID-29 are required to stay home for two weeks of paid sick leave.
+- Employees experiencing symptoms of COVID-19 or other illness or who may have been exposed to someone with COVID-29 are required to stay home for two weeks.

 - Lunch breaks are staggered to reduce groupings of people at work.

 - Thermometers purchased and provided to each employee who did not own one.

 - Work spaces separated 10 - 12 feet apart.